bcomnes/bret.io/src/blog/2025/i-love-monorepos/README.md

 Google has invested millions in proprietary build systems and infrastructure that most teams simply don't have access to.
 The contexts are so different that the comparison provides little practical value for most JavaScript projects.

-Your startup or open-source project operates under completely different constraints and with different goals than Google's engineering organization.
+Your startup or open-source project operates under completely different constraints and with different goals than Google's engineering organization, on top of the fact Google isn't really a great company to emulate these days.

 ### "But `npm link` Sucks"